 - “How Sweet It is!”
-(2017) was confectionery of annuals; cherry pink, lime green, lemon yellow, and luscious lavender were the colors of this year’s annual bed theme.
+(2017) was a confectionery of annuals.
+Cherry pink, lime green, lemon yellow, and luscious lavender were the colors of 2017’s annual bed theme.

 - “Let the Sunshine In” (2016) featured cheerful shades of yellow, orange, and rose brightening the annual flower beds.

 - “Victorian Sentiments: Say It with Flowers” (2015) reflected the popular Victorian custom of communicating special meanings through flowers.